JairusSW/json-ty/README.md

 **It’s Fucking TypeScript**: Why waste TypeScript’s type system?
 Class definitions ensure type-safety, so you don’t get screwed by runtime errors in production.

-**Tuned for performance**: Fine-tuned specifically for use in V8 and JavaScriptCore with optimizations for cpu caching, inferred integers, and branch-prediction.
+**Gnarly Performance**: Tuned for V8 and JavaScriptCore with CPU cache optimizations, inferred integers, and branch prediction, hitting up to **2x-3x faster** than `JSON.stringify`/`JSON.parse`.

-**Lightweight and dependency-free**: With no runtime dependencies, nearly all bloat is stripped off.
-Even code is custom generated for performance.
+**Lightweight and dependency-free**: No runtime dependencies post-compilation.
+Custom-generated code strips bloat for lean, mean performance.

 **Production oriented**: A massive majority of vulnarabilities occur through unsafe deserialization.
 This library mitigates it.